jialiu232/test_rmarkdown/README.md

-# Visualize output file generated from Rmarkdown on Github
+# Visualize output file rendered from Rmarkdown on Github

 **Purpose**: